Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 - apprentices, including those with an EHCP

 Free meals are targeted at disadvantaged students.
-Free meals in further education defines disadvantage as students being in receipt of, or having parents who are in receipt of, one or more of the following benefits:
+Free meals in FE defines disadvantage as students being in receipt of, or having parents who are in receipt of, one or more of the following benefits:

 - Income Support